Radioactive decay: Terminology

 Although these are constants, they are associated with the statistical behavior of populations of atoms.
 In consequence, predictions using these constants are less accurate for minuscule samples of atoms.

-In principle a half-life, a third-life, or even a (1/√2)-life, can be used in exactly the same way as half-life; but the mean life and half-life t_{1/2} have been adopted as standard times associated with exponential decay.
+In principle a half-life, a third-life, or even a (1/√2)-life, could be used in exactly the same way as half-life; but the mean life and half-life t_{1/2} have been adopted as standard times associated with exponential decay.

 Those parameters can be related to the following time-dependent parameters: